 - S-716 Aquaculture is a water-dependent use and is a preferred use of the shoreline when consistent with control of pollution and avoidance of adverse impacts to the environment and preservation of habitat for native species, (WAC 173-26-241(3)(b)). - S-717 Potential locations for aquaculture activities are relatively restricted because of specific requirements related to water quality, temperature, oxygen content, currents, adjacent land use, wind protection, commercial navigation, and salinity.
 The technology associated with some forms of aquaculture is still experimental and in formative states.
 Therefore, when implementing development regulations related to aquaculture, King County should provide flexibility in its development regulations governing the siting of aquaculture facilities.
+Those regulations shall require avoidance of adverse impacts to existing uses, to the maximum extent practical, and no net loss in shoreline ecological functions and processes.

+S-715 Surface drilling for oil or gas shall be prohibited in Puget Sound seaward from the ordinary high water mark and on all lands within one thousand feet landward from the ordinary high water mark on Puget Sound.
-Those regulations shall require avoidance of adverse impacts to existing uses, to the maximum extent practical, and no net loss in shoreline ecological functions and processes. - S-718 Aquaculture activities shall be designed, located and operated in a manner that supports long-term beneficial use of the shoreline and protects and maintains shoreline ecological processes and functions.
-Aquaculture shall not be permitted where it would result in net loss of shoreline ecological functions; net loss of habitat for native species including eelgrass, kelp, and other macroalgae; adverse impacts to other habitat conservation areas; or interference with navigation or other water-dependent uses. - S-719 Aquaculture facilities shall be designed, operated and located so as not to spread disease to native aquatic life, establish new nonnative species that cause significant ecological impacts, or substantially impact the aesthetic qualities and public access of the shoreline.

-Preference should be given to those forms of aquaculture that involve lesser environmental and visual impacts and lesser impacts to native plant and animal species.
+- S-718 Aquaculture activities shall be designed, located and operated in a manner that supports long-term beneficial use of the shoreline and protects and maintains shoreline ecological processes and functions.
+Aquaculture shall not be permitted where it would result in net loss of shoreline ecological functions; net loss of habitat for native species including eelgrass, kelp, and other macroalgae; adverse impacts to other habitat conservation areas; or interference with navigation or other water-dependent uses. - S-719 Aquaculture facilities shall be designed, operated and located so as not to spread disease to native aquatic life, establish new nonnative species that cause significant ecological impacts, or substantially impact the aesthetic qualities and public access of the shoreline. - S-720 Preference should be given to those forms of aquaculture that involve lesser environmental and visual impacts and lesser impacts to native plant and animal species.
 In general, projects that require no structures, submerged structures or intertidal structures are preferred over those that involve substantial floating structures.
 Projects that involve little or no substrate modification are preferred over those that involve substantial modification, recognizing that in some circumstances that the importation of sand or pea gravel on rocky or cobble substrates may result in more diverse habitat.
-Projects that involve little or no supplemental food sources, pesticides, herbicides or antibiotic application are preferred over those that involve such practices.

-Aquaculture shall not be permitted if it involves significant risk of cumulative adverse effects on water quality, sediment quality, benthic and pelagic organisms, or wild fish populations through potential contribution of antibiotic resistant bacteria, or escapement of non-native species, or other adverse effects on native species or threatened or endangered species and their habitats.

-King County shall consider the potential beneficial impacts and the potential adverse impacts of new aquaculture development on the physical environment; on other existing and approved land and water uses, including navigation; and on the aesthetic qualities of a project area.

-Legally established aquaculture uses, including authorized experimental projects, should be protected from incompatible uses that may seek to locate nearby.
+Projects that involve little or no supplemental food sources, pesticides, herbicides or antibiotic application are preferred over those that involve such practices. - S-721 Aquaculture shall not be permitted if it involves significant risk of cumulative adverse effects on water quality, sediment quality, benthic and pelagic organisms, or wild fish populations through potential contribution of antibiotic resistant bacteria, or escapement of non-native species, or other adverse effects on native species or threatened or endangered species and their habitats. - S-722 King County shall consider the potential beneficial impacts and the potential adverse impacts of new aquaculture development on the physical environment; on other existing and approved land and water uses, including navigation; and on the aesthetic qualities of a project area. - S-723 Legally established aquaculture uses, including authorized experimental projects, should be protected from incompatible uses that may seek to locate nearby.
 King County may deny uses or developments that have a high probability of damaging or destroying a legally established existing aquaculture.